Introduction -how to claim the UK Marriage Allowance

 Backdating your claim

 The UK marriage allowance came into effect on 6 April 2015.
-Many couples are not aware thy can claim and as time goes by more couples are realising that they can make a claim for this.
-In terms of backdating your claim, the good news is that you can do this for up to four years.
+Many couples are not aware they can claim this.
+However, as time goes by, more couples realise that they can make a claim for this.
+Regarding backdating your claim, the good news is that you can do this for up to four years.

 Many couples overlook to claim marriage allowance.
-In fact, many more do not even check if it would be worthwhile to claim for the UK Marriage Allowance.
-Although this is not a significant amount, it is worth claiming for if you qualify.
-Please remember, to be eligible, one partner needs to pay tax at basic rate whilst the other will have income under the personal tax allowance and therefore has unused personal allowance.
-The person who is making the transfer to their husband, wife or civil partner will need to make contact with HMRC to arrange the marriage allowance transfer.
+Many more do not even check if it would be worthwhile to claim for this.
+Although this is not a significant amount, it is worth claiming if you qualify.
+Please remember, to be eligible, one partner must pay tax at the basic rate whilst the other will have income under the personal tax allowance and, therefore, an unused personal allowance.
+The person making the transfer to their husband, wife or civil partner will need to contact HMRC to arrange the transfer.

-If you are still not sure how to go about this after reading the above, please take the time to speak to your accountant.
+If you are unsure how to go about this after reading the above, please take the time to speak to your accountant.

-If you have had several employments previously in your working life, and you have pension schemes dotted around from these jobs, something that you may be interested in is pension consolidation.
+Finally, you may have had several employments previously in your working life.
+Consequently, you may have pension schemes dotted around from these jobs.
+Therefore, something that you may be interested in is pension consolidation.

 Link to Contractor Advice UK group on